rouroulike/clash/configuration.md

 #  - "user1:pass1"
 #  - "user2:pass2"

-# Set to true to allow connections to local-end server from
+# Set to true to allow connections to the local-end server from
 # other LAN IP addresses
 allow-lan: false